etsangsplk/hashgraph-ledger/README.md

   - no native currency
   - no "fuel"
   - no certificate authority
+  - no genesis ledger

 Contracts on the Consensus Network are just javascript promises that live inside a virtual machine and may or may not resolve at any time.
 They can modify ledger state and call contracts deployed by other users in the network.
 A contract owner is defined by a public key.

+## Overview

+The Consensus Network project provides three modules, `Node`, `Ledger`, and `UI`.

+  - Node: Provides networking and consensus algorithm
+  - Ledger: Handles transactions after consesus agrees on execution
+  - UI: A web application that accesses the HTTP interface of a node

+# Get Started

+    #TODO

 ## Key Generation

 Run the following commands to create a public/private keypair that you can use with the Consensus Network: